Apply to this program via Dietetic Internship Centralized Application Service (DICAS). Review the sections below before you begin.

-- Receive a satisfactory (3) or higher rating in all required competencies as set forth by ACEND.
+- Receive average (3) or higher rating on all performance evaluations and earn 80% or higher on all coursework that assess the required competencies as set forth by ACEND.

 - Students must successfully complete all rotations and all course work in order to receive the verification statement and graduate certificate of completion.